CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 You will be performing the following activities to achieve the goal:

-  - Exercise 1: Enabling Microsoft Defender for Cloud
+  - Task 1: Enabling Microsoft Defender for Cloud
-  - Exercise 2: Creating Microsoft Defender for Cloud Default Policy
+  - Task 2: Creating Microsoft Defender for Cloud Default Policy

-## Exercise 1: Enabling Microsoft Defender for Cloud
+## Task 1: Enabling Microsoft Defender for Cloud

-In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.
+In this task, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

 ### Subscription upgrade and agent installation